Range Map

 The Piper PA-28-161 Cherokee Warrior II is a four-seat, single-engine trainer and personal aircraft introduced in 1977 as a development of the earlier Warrior (PA-28-151).
 The most significant change from its predecessor was the adoption of a semi-tapered wing, replacing the original rectangular ‘Hershey Bar’ planform of the Cherokee line.
 That wing revision improved climb efficiency, reduced stall speed, and gave the aircraft more balanced handling across the speed range.

 The Warrior II sits at the entry point of the PA-28 family: same airframe lineage as the Archer and Arrow, but with a 160 HP Lycoming O-320-D3G and fixed-pitch propeller that keep operating costs and training overhead low.
 Post-1982 models received a gross weight increase to 2,440 lb, improving useful load to a competitive 972 lb.
-With over 3,000 units produced and a deep parts and maintenance network, the Warrior II is one of the more supportable used aircraft in its class.
+With over 3,000 units produced and a deep parts and maintenance network, the Warrior II is well supported on the used market.
+Its mission is the entry rung of powered flight: primary and instrument training, time-building, and low-budget weekend cross-countries at 127 knots on 8.4 gallons an hour.
+That is the work it was built for, and the flight schools that fill their lines with it and the owners who fly it cheaply for years rarely wish for the Archer’s extra power and payload.

 Key Features for GA Buyers